-- Work in partnership with the Safeguarding Partners on all matters covered by this policy and the School will follow any locally agreed procedures which are set out by the Safeguarding Partners. - Report significant concern/incident/events including online activity to the Regional Safeguarding Lead (RSL) who will escalate to the Managing Director of ther school and the Cognita European Director of Education as needed.
+- Liaise with the local Prevent Officer, including the Police and the Safeguarding Partners, to establish what advice and support they can provide and to seek guidance on the general levels of risk within the local area; - Have responsibility for ensuring that any visiting speakers as appropriate/relevant, whether invited by staff or pupils, are suitable and are appropriately supervised (see below); - Receive safeguarding concerns about children and young people who may/may not be vulnerable to radicalisation and liaise with the DSL in terms of interventions; - Work in partnership with the Safeguarding Partners on all matters covered by this policy and support the school to follow any locally agreed procedures which are set out by the Safeguarding Partners. - Report significant concern/incident/events including online activity to the Regional Safeguarding Lead (RSL) who will escalate to the Managing Director of their school as needed.
+A Serious Incident Referral Form may be required.